AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/updating-knowledge-base.md

 sidebar_position: 2
 ---

-The goal of AdGuard Ad Blocker Knowledge base is to provide everyone with the most up-to-date information on all kinds of AdGuard-related topics.
+The goal of AdGuard Ad Blocker Knowledge Base is to provide everyone with the most up-to-date information on all kinds of AdGuard-related topics.
 But things constantly change, and sometimes an article doesn't reflect the current state of things anymore.

 This is why we placed all of our KB content on [GitHub](https://github.com/AdguardTeam/KnowledgeBase), and now literally anyone can contribute to it by suggesting edits and translations to existing articles, as well as totally new ones.